 Postpartum depression: inappropriate diagnostic label

 “Postpartum” is the Latin word for “after childbirth.”
 It denotes a limited time period directly after childbirth—some references say that it can be up to six weeks after giving birth—but it is definitely not ongoing.
 Are you still labeled with a diagnosis of “postpartum depression” even years after giving birth?
 It’s BS.
 The diagnostic label doesn’t match the time frame.
 For example, feeling depression four years after giving birth is not postpartum depression because you are not postpartum anymore.
 If you have not given birth yet, you are not postpartum either!
-The postpartum diagnosis doesn’t fit; it is premature, inappropriate, and you are not growing into it.
+The postpartum diagnosis doesn’t fit; it is inappropriate, and you are not growing into it.

 The depression misdiagnosis

 Effexor® is an example of a class of drugs in the “serotonin-norepinephrine re-uptake inhibitors” category.
 They inhibit normal processes that happen on a microscopic level in the brain.
-The manufacturer’s website gives a strong warning that states “Patients who are started on therapy should be observed closely for clinical worsening, suicidality [sic], or unusual changes in behavior.”(1) There are many other unwanted side effects of this class of drugs just like the similar SSRI drug class.
+The manufacturer’s website gives a strong warning that states “Patients who are started on therapy should be observed closely for clinical worsening, suicidality [sic], or unusual changes in behavior.”(1) There are many other unwanted side effects for this class of drugs; like the similar SSRI drug class.
 Side effects include physical and psychological dependence, anxiety and agitation, insomnia, bizarre vivid nightmares, nervousness, and sleepiness.(1,2)

 Drugs just suppress symptoms

 Do you see what’s happening here?
 The treatment is temporary and now you could be feeling stuck.
-Is there still no plan to wean off this addictive substance?
+Psychoactive drugs are addictive, they need weaning-off over time.
+Where’s the plan to wean off this addictive substance?
 It is ironic that a slogan for selling Effexor® is “Break The Cycle” which insinuates that a person could take this addictive drug for a short time, then just stop and be better.
 Is that the way this drug is prescribed?
 Clearly not.
-After years of taking this drug, have you broken out of any cycle?
+After years of taking such a drug, you don’t break out of any cycle.

 Integrative treatment vs. depression treatment

-Your depression is a symptom, not the cause.
+Depression is a symptom, not the cause.
 According to Dr. Joe Dispenza, the brain is a processing station, receiving four hundred billion pieces of information per second.
 Your brain is not the cause of the information; it is the receiver.
 The brain interprets of all the sensory information delivered to it from the body.

 Old beliefs, outdated perspective